Smoking marijuana produces euphoria and a range of psychological and physical effects that can be unpredictable at times.

 Marijuana reaches the same pleasure centers in the brain that are targeted by heroin, cocaine and alcohol.

 Depending on the quantity, quality and method of consumption, marijuana can produce a feeling of euphoria — or high — by stimulating brain cells to release the chemical dopamine.
 When smoked or otherwise inhaled, the feeling of euphoria is almost immediate.
-When ingested in food, it takes much longer, even hours, for the drug to signal the brain to release the dopamine.
+When ingested in food, it takes much longer, even hours, for the drug to signal the brain to release the dopamine, according to the National Institutes of Health.

 Other changes in mood can occur, with relaxation frequently being reported.
 Some users experience heightened sensory perception, with colors appearing more vivid and noises being louder.
 For some, marijuana can cause an altered perception of time and increased appetite, known as the “munchies.”